rubygems/rfcs/text/0000_require_minimal_ruby_version.md

 I can not think of a single valid reason not to specify a required ruby version.

-Gems that don't want to specify one can simply call `spec.required_ruby_version = '> 0'`
+Gem authors that refuse to decide on a particular version can always decide to circumvent the check by calling `spec.required_ruby_version = '> 0'`

-Only impact is potential confusion of user upgrading their rubygems and now their gem doesn't build, but error message should be obvious enough to fix in a few seconds.
+Potential impact is confusion/frustration of the author upgrading their rubygems and now their gem doesn't build.
+The error message would hopefully contain enough information for the fix to be quickly done.